 What are the differences between KOLs and KOCS?

 - As mentioned, the main difference between KOL and KOC is in the number of their followers.
-KOLs have huge fan bases which, however, could mean they do not always have total trust from their audience.
+KOLs have huge fan bases which, however, could mean they do not always have the total trust of their audience.

 - Chinese consumers have become more sophisticated and they have a lot of options to avoid traditional marketing.
 They know KOLs get paid to do reviews and due to also a few cases of influencers scandals.
 On the contrary, KOCs are first of all consumers who decide themselves which product they want to try and review.
 Even though they don’t have a huge fan base since their expertise is to give reviews, their voices are more reliable and readers actually refer to their reviews.

 - The radiation range of the KOC population is smaller than that of KOL, but their penetration is larger.
 For example, in the “private domain” such as groups and circles of friends, it has a strong circle-level spreading power and achieves large-scale sound volume.

 - Compared to KOL, KOC is often based on the identity of brand consumers to express their true feelings and share their own life experiences.
 The content they produce often presents a lifestyle and personalized style.
 The content output form is also different, such as actively outputting UGC content such as brand trial and evaluation.